heroku/buildpacks-go/notes.md

   - If there is only package that is built and installed, it can be set as default and web.
 - Validate go distribution sha on installation.
+- There's a cross-device issue when renaming from /tmp/go/bin/go to /layers/bin/go, so for now we're copying the file instead.
+Maybe if we extract the tarball to a cache=false, build=false, run=false (which serves as a tmp directory of sorts), we can rename the go binary instead of copying it.
 - Git credential helper for private dependencies.
 Maybe this should be another buildpack?
 Or a netrc buildpack?